se-hw1/CineScoutp3/README.md

 Get ready to uncover movies tailored just for you!
 Choose your favorite genres, pick a language 🎭🌍, and even use our **Sort** feature to find films by rating, release year, or genre.
 Feeling adventurous?
 Try the **Surprise Me** button 🎲 for a handpicked random movie!

 You can also **Search 🔍** for specific titles or discover new favorites across languages, all customized according to your preferences.
 CineScout has everything you need to make movie night a breeze—so let’s dive in and start finding your perfect picks! 🌟

+## 🌟 New Features 🌟
+**🔄 Dynamic TMDb Suggestions:**
+Get real-time movie recommendations!
+CineScout now analyzes your watch history to provide personalized suggestions based on up-to-date data from The Movie Database (TMDb).

+**🎲 "Surprise Me" Feature:**
+Expand your horizons!
+With the "Surprise Me" feature, CineScout offers recommendations from genres you rarely explore, helping you discover hidden gems and broaden your movie preferences.

+**⚙️ Enhanced User Interface with React:**
+Customizable preferences at your fingertips!
+Our revamped UI, built with React, allows for seamless navigation and easy refinement of your movie preferences, all within a sleek and intuitive design.

+**🔍 Search by Year:**
+Find exactly what you’re looking for!
+You can now search for movies by title and sort them by release year, giving you greater control over your movie discovery process.

 ## Future

 **Future Scope**🚀